What is your goal when approaching cardio?

 Take track and field athletes for example.
 These athletes are constantly running and lifting to the maximum extent their bodies can endure.
 Yet their physiques typically contain little muscle in comparison to bodybuilders.
 Knowing how hard to push is one of the KEYS to maximizing your results.

 When trying to lose body fat any type of cardio is good, only as long as it is consistent.
 The fastest weight loss results come when reaching and maintaining the most efficient level of effort.
-The effort measured through your heart rate.
+The effort is measured through your heart rate.
 Keeping this rate consistent over a lengthened amount of time will provide much faster results than overextending yourself.

 Improving comfort is an easy way to ensure consistency over time.
 If you are miserable with one method of cardio then switch to something more comfortable.
 You will find it easier to maintain your optimal heart rate longer, and you will be less likely to burn out.